AdaCore/gnatstudio/docs/users_guide/projects.rst

   semicolon under Windows) list of directories in which the project files are searched.

+* GPR_PROJECT_PATH.
+  If this environment variable is set, it contains a colon-separated (or semicolon under Windows) list of directories in which the project files are searched.

 * predefined project path.
   The compiler itself defines a predefined project path, in which standard libraries can be installed, like XML/Ada for instance.